(Last Updated July 13, 2022)

 In my comments before Council, I focused on a few areas.
 First, I pointed out the differences in approaches to parking between Matilda’s and farm-wineries.
 In the case of Matilda’s, there were essentially no standards vs. specific and onerous standards for farm wineries.

-With Matilda’s, the applicant provided a laughable, cartoonish plan for parking.
+With Matilda’s, the applicant and property owner, Curtis Mills, provided a laughable, cartoonish plan for parking.
 It was called “orchard parking.”
 It was clearly inadequate, but nevertheless blessed by city staff as sufficient.
 (This was yet another demonstration of the incompetence of city staff . . . as if more examples are needed.)
 Citizens requested that parking for Matilda’s and the restaurant 7-Acre be considered together as clearly the parking would be shared; city staff refused citizens’ pleas.
-Within just a few months of approval of Matilda’s, the Matilda’s property owner engaged Georgia Power in discussions about creating a second parking lot north of the concert venue under Georgia Power’s transmission lines; an agreement would be needed to encroach on Georgia Power’s easement.
-Clearly, he understood that the parking plan he has submitted was inadequate.
+Within just a few months of approval of Matilda’s, Mr. Mills engaged Georgia Power in discussions about creating a second parking lot north of the concert venue under Georgia Power’s transmission lines; an agreement would be needed to encroach on Georgia Power’s easement.
+Clearly, Mr. Mills understood that his original parking plan was inadequate.
 However, an encroachment agreement with Georgia Power was never signed and filed.
 Additionally, the City never approved a north parking lot.
-Nevertheless, the property owner proceeded to create both a south and a north parking lot.
+Nevertheless, Mr. Mills proceeded to create both a south and a north parking lot.
 Without permission from the City, he covered 2+ acres with gravel.
 He also removed all of the vegetation under the power lines–in violation of Georgia Power’s rules.
 A citizen alerted the city to the spreading of the gravel, the unlawful creation of the north parking lot, and the lack of an encroachment agreement.
-According to the City, the property owner asserted he had an encroachment agreement with Georgia Power, a falsehood repeated by the City Manager without any proof of an agreement.
+According to the City, Mr. Mills asserted he had executed an encroachment agreement with Georgia Power, a falsehood repeated by the City Manager Krokoff without any proof of an agreement.
 The City Manager stated that the laying down of gravel was troubling and that environmental remediation might be required, but to my knowledge, nothing was done by the City to address this situation.
-Furthermore, citing public safety concerns, the City Manager allowed use of the north parking lot on a one-time basis; I believe the City Manager was trying to avoid embarrassment to himself and his staff.
-Citizens were assured that Matilda’s was not again permitted to use the north parking until a City Council hearing and the approval of a variance for the parking.
+Furthermore, citing public safety concerns, the City Manager allowed use of the north parking lot on a one-time basis; I believe the City Manager was trying to avoid embarrassment to himself and his staff in the event that there was a parking shortage that caused unauthorized overflow parking along the roads or in parking lots of other businesses.
+Citizens were assured that Matilda’s would not again be permitted to use the north parking lot until a City Council approved a variance for the parking.
 However, Matilda’s continued to use the north parking for its 2nd and 3rd concerts.
-Instead of citing the venue, the City flip-flopped on the issue, with the City Manager allowing use of the un-approved north parking lot until the matter could be heard by Council.
+Instead of citing the venue, the City flip-flopped on the issue, with the City Manager allowing use of the un-approved north parking lot until the matter came before Council.
 When the matter came before Council, Matilda’s was granted the variance, without so much as a scolding.
 However, the story around parking gets even worse.
 At the original hearing, Council eliminated the buffers around the entire property, even areas far from Matilda’s (and 7-Acre restaurant).
 This means cars can be parked within 10 feet of the property line with Birmingham Park.
 Contrast this with the proposed standards for farm-wineries: parking must be 100+ feet from property lines and screening provided.
 So Matilda’s gets to park cars 10 feet (from Birmingham Park) with no screening, while farm-wineries must park cars 100+ feet and provide screening.
 Why the big difference?
 Cronyism.
 And it gets even worse.
 7-Acre is allowing cars to be parked along Birmingham Highway immediately east of 7-Acre restaurant.
 This creates a safety hazard, as cars entering the Crossroads from the west have an obstructed view of cars to the north traveling southbound.
 The state has advised the City that this parking is not permitted and is unsafe.
 Milton’s City Manager has chosen to ignore the state.
 Bear in mind that the City has bent over backwards to accommodate parking requests for the NW corner.
 It is also troubling that Matilda’s parking is being used for 7-Acre patrons.
 In essence, a variance has been granted to accommodate parking for Matilda’s (most of it on AG-1 zoned land) but is being re-purposed as parking for a commercial business.
 The property owner should be required to apply for a variance for 7-Acre for the re-purposed parking.
 And I believe such as variance should be denied . . . that is, the property owner should be required to build parking in accordance with the Birmingham Crossroads overlay (i.e., the parking should follow the same standards as those applied to the other 3 corners of the Crossroads.)
 What are the key takeaways here?
 Cronyism is alive and well in Milton.
 And don’t believe City Manager Krokoff when he tells you that he “stays above the fray.”
 The truth is that Mr. Krokoff often wades deep into the fray to further the whims of certain council members, even targeting specific citizens with the City’s PR apparatus.
 And readers should also understand that some of the variances granted by council attach to the property (not the use), so these valuable variances are perpetual, enhancing the value of the property with variances while diminishing the value of surrounding properties.
 It’s true what they say about the rich getting richer . . . and the poor (average citizens without agents on Council . . . low friends in high places) getting poorer.
 Variances mean that our community gets built out in ways that lower our property values as loud noise, bad smells, and unsightliness (legalized by variances and catalyzed by legal precedent) metastasizes across Milton.

 Another proposed (third) encumbrance to farm-wineries is an amendment to Milton’s zoning that requires a use permit for farm-wineries.
 It is interesting that a use permit is being proposed for a purpose that is designated “by-right” in Georgia state law.
 Requiring a use permit for a by-right use seems a contradiction in terms.
 Combined with other restrictions (prohibition of music, not allowing patrons to stray more than 20 feet from the tasting room, onerous parking restrictions, etc.), it is quite obvious that the City is effectively banning farm-wineries while tip-toeing carefully around state law permitting such farm-wineries.
 Meanwhile, the music blares away at Matilda’s . . . while the City turns a deaf ear and blind eye to the concerns of nearby residents.
 As I stated at Council, the stark contrast between Council’s devil-may-care attitude toward Matilda’s vs. its suffocatingly strict treatment of The Painted Horse and farm-wineries raises basic issues of fairness.